ucsd-ets/dsc10_tests_creation_guide/README.md

 # ~ SETUP ~
 This part is to setup your work space. <br>
 Here, I don’t recommend you work on your local machine because the environment you have on your machine may be different from that of DataHub.
 Therefore, some testers you write may run on your local machine, but not on DataHub, which the students use. <br>
-In one ward, to avoid version problems, it is better to work on DataHub.
+In one word, to avoid version problems, it is better to work on DataHub.
 (Or at least make sure it runs on DataHub) <br>
 To setup work space on DataHub, you have 2 choice. <br>
 ## Choice 1 (easier):
 #### You can open a terminal in DataHub and directly clone the dsc10 repo: